hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 The network consists of the two sites `Site 1` and `Site 2`.
 Each site contains the three nodes `Node 1`, `Node 2` and `Node 3`.
-All nodes within a site can reach each other.
-Both sites are connected with each-other.
+All nodes within a site can reach each-other.
+Both sites are interconnected.
 Also, both sites are connected to other external networks.

 ## DNS Configuration